 33. Alexa, read us a bedtime story.

-Use the Short Bedtime Story skill by Webguild to –you guessed it — tell your kids a bedtime story.
+Use the Short Bedtime Story skill by Webguild to –you guessed it — read your kids a bedtime story.
 You can even personalize the story, so Alexa reads right to your own kids.
 Of course it’s no substitute for you reading your kids a story, but it is a pretty cool thing that Alexa can do.
 Especially if you listen together.

 34. Alexa, tell Sleep Sounds to play some white noise.

-Start a white noise machine using Alexa.
+If you don’t already have an app like Calm, start a white noise machine using Alexa.
 Try Sleep and Relaxation Sounds — ocean sounds are a favorite for me, though there are also options like a fireplace, rainstorm, wind chimes, or a babbling brook.

 35. Alexa, ask for a fart.